DhruvMiyani/SyllabusDirectory/README.md

 ## Objective
-main aim of this project is to provides navigate to different forms of relevant academic material at one place in order to save learners’ precious time with eye-catching UI (User Interface).
+Main aim of this project is to provides navigatation to different forms of relevant academic material at one place in order to save learners’ precious time with eye-catching UI (User Interface).

 ## Demo